How to choose among the best places to visit in Colombia? Which regions to explore?

 - I recommend staying in Chapinero.

-#3 Cali, best city for dancing Salsa
+#3 Cali, best city in South America for dancing Salsa

 It’s true that if you don’t care about dancing, then you might don’t want to include it in your Colombia itinerary.
 However, you don’t have to dance all day long.
 There are many day trips to visit exciting Colombia sightseeings around the city.